lfanton/Mikrotik-Scripts/README.md

 # checkip-jumpcloud-radius

-This script allows to automatically update the public IP via API to RADIUS JumpCloud service.<br/>
+This script allows to automatically update the public IP via API to RADIUS Login system from JumpCloud(TM) service on Mikrotik(TM) RouterOS(TM).<br/>
-Also send an email with the new Public IP ...
+Also, If you nead, it can send an e-mail with the new Public IP ...